RightaltDown/Inverse-Bench-Jax/README.md

 Install Flax + dependencies:

 ```
-pip install -r requirements.txt
+pip install -r requirements.txtYoussef Marzouk
 ```
 or for conda env:

 ```
-conda env create -f enviroment.yml
+conda env create -f environment.yml
 ```
-`enviroment_full.yml` contains all the conda packages if there are still missing packages when running with `enviroment.yml`.  \
+`environment_full.yml` contains all the conda packages if there are still missing packages when running with `environment.yml`.  \

 And finally start the training: